-I was born in the Northern region of Spain, about 80 mile south of the French border.
-At home, we spoke Spanish, Catalan and a regional dialect.
-I studied French at school, and as an adult I continued my French studies at The Alliance Française, The French Institute for Languages, obtaining an Advanced Diploma awarded by the French Ministry of Education.
+Born in the Northern region of Spain, about 80 miles of France, at home, we spoke Spanish, Catalan and a regional dialect.
+I studied French at school, and later at The Alliance Française, The French Institute for Languages, obtaining an Advanced Diploma awarded by the French Ministry of Education.
 In addition to French, I studied English in Dublin, at DCU University, Ireland, and took some courses in German at the Goethe Institute.

 I completed an Internship at UNESCO, Paris where I served at as a trainee translator.
 Following this, I was awarded a Leonardo da Vinci Internship by The European Social Fund to work at the European Institution Information Centre in Strasbourg, France.
 I obtained an MA in Teaching Spanish as a Second Language/FL from The University of Barcelona,Spain, and an MA in Translation Studies, from Dublin City University, Ireland.
 In addition, I received a postgraduate Certificate of Education from the University of Barcelona after completing my Bachelor’s degree in History and Art History.

 My professional experience is diverse.
 I have worked as a translator, a Spanish teacher at all levels, and a French teacher.
 I have also taught Irish Diplomats with their language learning in preparation for their work in foreign embassies.
 I have worked in Poland, Ireland, France and Spain until 2009, when The Visiting Teachers Program from the Ministry of Education in Spain recruited me to come to Clements where I have been ever since.